JulianOzelRose/TR-SaveMaster/README.md

 ### Ammunition
 Ammunition is stored on up to two offsets; a primary offset, and a secondary offset.
 If a weapon is not equipped, it is only stored on the primary offset.
 If the weapon is equipped, the ammo is stored on both offsets.
 So when removing a weapon from inventory, you should also zero the secondary ammo offset.
-Health is stored on one offset per level.

 ## Tomb Raider II
 Reverse engineering Tomb Raider II savegames is slightly different compared to Tomb Raider I. The file offsets